Carl David Maria Weber: California

+Shooting of Augustus Heslep

+In 1863, Weber became involved in a violent dispute with Augustus M. Heslep, a lawyer representing a claimant who was contesting the boundaries of Weber's land grant.
+On the evening of July 18, 1863, Heslep's process server went to Weber's residence to serve papers and was caned by Weber, suffering nine cuts to the scalp.
+What happened next is contested.
+According to one account, Heslep approached Weber and urged him to "compromise that matter"; Weber, taking this as an attempt at blackmail, drew a derringer and shot him in the back as he turned to leave.
+The ball perforated Heslep's left lung and exited through his chest.
+Weber surrendered to the chief of police the following morning and posted bail, and the criminal case was eventually dismissed.
+Heslep sued Weber for $50,000 in damages and a jury awarded $30,000, which Judge Orville C. Pratt later reduced to $15,000.

 Death

 Weber died on May 4, 1881, in Stockton, California.
 He was buried at San Joaquin Catholic Cemetery in Stockton.

 He had been the subject of a historical marker located at Weber Point in Stockton, however it was vandalized and has yet to be replaced as of 2025.

 His grandson Charles M. Weber III (1893–1987) served in the California State Assembly for the 11th district for multiple terms.